With its ancient culture and the Himalayas as a backdrop, landlocked Nepal has a romantic image.

 At a glance

-- Politics: Historic elections in April 2008 led to abolition of centuries-old monarchy
+- Politics: Historic elections in April 2008 led to abolition of centuries-old monarchy.
+New constitution has yet to be written

 - Economy: Civil strife wrecked the economy and Nepal is dependent on aid; tourism is a key foreign exchange earner